-- (a) to conserve biodiversity and maintain ecosystem function in respect of the land, or the feature or habitat in respect of which the land is categorised as a natural area, and - (b) to maintain the land, or that feature or habitat, in its natural state and setting, and - (c) to provide for the restoration and regeneration of the land, and - (d) to provide for community use of and access to the land in such a manner as will minimise and mitigate any disturbance caused by human intrusion, and - (e) to assist in and facilitate the implementation of any provisions restricting the use and management of the land that are set out in a recovery plan or threat abatement plan prepared under the Threatened Species Conservation Act 1995 or the Fisheries Management Act 1994.
+- a) to conserve biodiversity and maintain ecosystem function in respect of the land, or the feature or habitat in respect of which the land is categorised as a natural area, and - b) to maintain the land, or that feature or habitat, in its natural state and setting, and - c) to provide for the restoration and regeneration of the land, and - d) to provide for community use of and access to the land in such a manner as will minimise and mitigate any disturbance caused by human intrusion, and - e) to assist in and facilitate the implementation of any provisions restricting the use and management of the land that are set out in a recovery plan or threat abatement plan prepared under the Threatened Species Conservation Act 1995 or the Fisheries Management Act 1994.

-This section should be read in conjunction with the land's sub-category of Natural Area - Foreshore outlined in this Plan.
+This section should be read in conjunction with the land's sub-category of Foreshore outlined in this Plan.

-8. CATEGORY: NATURAL AREA - FORESHORE
+6. CATEGORY: NATURAL AREA - FORESHORE

-8.1 Introduction
+6.1 Introduction

-Part of Hooker Park is categorised as Natural Area - Foreshore.
-The categories of Hooker Park are shown in Figure 3 - Land Categories.
-The Foreshore area is the strip of land situated on the water's edge, on the foreshore of Lake Illawarra and forms a transition zone between the aquatic and terrestrial environment.
-It is the sub-category to Natural Area and covers the same area.
+Cowrie Island Reserve is categorised as Natural Area - Foreshore.
+This area is shown in Figure 3 - Land Categories.
+Foreshore is the sub-category to the Natural Area category and covers the same area.